KZN MEC Siboniso Duma Calls for Scholar Transport Audit After Another Pietermaritzburg Accident

 Duma slams video of kids pushing taxi

-Duma was also furious after he received a video of children pushing a scholar transport vehicle.
+Duma was also furious after he received a video of children pushing a school transport vehicle.
 The video shows a group of primary school children pushing a taxi, which eventually grinds to a halt on the side of the road.

 Watch the Facebook video here: